akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 person, and the person notified BA of any instances of which it is aware in which the confidentiality of the information has been breached.

-f\.
+f.
 BA may provide data aggregation services related to the health care operations of CE.

-3\. *Obligations of Business Associate*.
+3. *Obligations of Business Associate*.

 a.  *Permitted uses and disclosures*: BA may only use and disclose PHI
     owned by the CE that it creates, receives, maintains, or transmits